dusty-nv/ros_deep_learning/README.md

 ## Installation

-The easiest way to get up and running is by running one of the containers that is already built with ROS/ROS2, jetson-inference, and the ros_deep_learning nodes already included:
+The easiest way to get up and running is by running one of the containers that is already built with ROS/ROS2, jetson-inference, and the ros_deep_learning package pre-installed:

 ``` bash
 git clone https://github.com/dusty-nv/ros_deep_learning